Learn How E.T.H. Cargo Services Implemented Digital Freight Forwarding Using Descartes Solutions

-In 2011, E.T.H. embarked upon its digitization strategy in earnest with the deployment of Descartes’ advanced automated manifest system (AMS) to simplify the flow of ocean cargo into Puerto Rico.
+In 2011, E.T.H. embarked upon its journey to digital freight forwarding in earnest with the deployment of Descartes’ advanced automated manifest system (AMS) to simplify the flow of ocean cargo into Puerto Rico.
 “We evaluated competitive offerings, but Descartes’ expertise and track record was a great fit for us,” explains Sascha Herzig, President, E.T.H.
 Cargo.
 Using the solution, E.T.H files manifest information electronically with U.S. CBP, which eliminates paper manifests, decreases discrepancy reports, and allows for electronic updates on the acceptance and status of manifest data.

-After a rapid deployment and quality training, the team was proficient in using the system and E.T.H. was helping its customers by accelerating the cargo security declaration process and ensuring compliance with U.S. regulatory authorities.
+After a rapid deployment and quality training, the team was proficient in using the system and E.T.H. was assisting customers by accelerating the cargo security declaration process and ensuring compliance with U.S. regulatory authorities.

 In 2015, E.T.H. saw another opportunity to expand and differentiate.
-The pharma industry had grown significantly on the island and had opened up a niche shipping market to Japan.
+The pharmaceutical industry had grown significantly on the island and had created a niche shipping market to Japan.
 Herzig explains, “We added a new Descartes module to file advance shipment information electronically to Japan Customs via the Nippon Automated Cargo and Port Consolidated System (NACCS).”

 The next deployment was Descartes Datamyne™.
 Tailored to show import/export activity specific to Puerto Rico, the system is used to analyze shipping patterns to monitor volumes with existing customers and identify new opportunities.
 “The granular market research gives our sales team a distinct advantage over competitors.
 The intelligence on commodities, shippers and consignees is excellent preparation for prospect meetings.”

 Most recently, E.T.H. supplemented its tariff management service with Descartes’ solution to automate contract management for both buy side (carrier) and sell side (customer) ocean transportation rates.
-The cloud-based technology has spurred another shift away from manual practices—and what Herzig describes as a “20lb binder of manila folders!”
+The cloud-based technology has spurred another shift away from manual practices

 The rate management solution is integrated into Descartes cloud-based forwarder/broker enterprise offering—which calls attention to a more longer-term effort for E.T.H.: replacing its legacy back-office system and on-site server environment with the Descartes system.
 This will help E.T.H. further streamline shipment management, customs compliance, accounting, and customer relationship management.